AngelMorenoR/generate-multiplication-tables/README.md

 ## Instructions
 there are two command:

-  - listar (show the multiplication table)
+  - list (show the multiplication table)
-  - crear (create the multiplication table file)
+  - create (create the multiplication table file)

 there are two parameters required by the two commands: